-As the Eid Al Adha 2025 holiday gets near, public authorities in the region are declaring official days off.
-According to moon sighting, astronomers say that Eid will begin on Friday, June 6, 2025.
-Here’s what we know about the holidays so far.
+As the Eid Al Adha 2025 holiday approaches, public authorities across the Gulf region are declaring their official days off.
+Based on moon-sighting projections, astronomers have confirmed that Eid will begin on Friday, June 6, 2025, with Arafah Day falling on Thursday, June 5.
+Here is everything confirmed so far, country by country.

 Oman